gauravtopre9/Business_intelligence_Dashboards/POWER BI/HUMAN RESOURCE/README.md

 # Human Resource Dashboard | Power BI

-**We were given with the data of 303 Emloyees Working in a Software Company and as a Data Aalyst I was supposed to analyze the data thoroughly and give to give answers to few important questions.**
+**I downloaded the data from [Kaggle](www.kaggle.com) the data  which is of 303 Emloyees Working in a Software Company and as a Data Aalyst I am supposed to analyze this data thoroughly and give to give answers to few important questions.**

 **Dataset:**  [Click Here to Download Dataset](https://drive.google.com/file/d/1poezdeKMIj8sG8Hoa1Hh1dOqd2gOzI44/view?usp=sharing)